The world should unfreeze Afghanistan’s reserves and pour in aid to rebuild the country, Russia says

 But he added that the international community must keep in mind “the cultural and religious specifics of the Afghan people and not to try to push anything on them, based on one’s own cultural notions of democracy and order.”

 He called on the international community to open a humanitarian aid corridor to Afghanistan.
-One of the world’s poorest nations, Afghanistan is highly dependent on aid, and President Biden pledged Aug.
-16 to “continue to support the Afghan people” with humanitarian aid.
+One of the world’s poorest nations, Afghanistan is highly dependent on aid, and President Biden pledged on Aug.
+16 to “continue to support the Afghan people” with humanitarian assistance.

-WHO and UNICEF last week called for the “immediate establishment of a reliable and robust humanitarian air-bridge to send in supplies.”
-UNICEF warned last week that one million Afghan children would suffer malnutrition without urgent humanitarian aid.
-Half the population — around 18 million people, including 10 million children — need assistance, the organization says.
+The World Health Organization and the U.N. children’s agency (UNICEF) last week called for the “immediate establishment of a reliable and robust humanitarian air-bridge to send in supplies.”
+UNICEF warned that 1 million Afghan children would suffer malnutrition without urgent humanitarian aid.
+Half the population — about 18 million people, including 10 million children — needs assistance, the organization says.

-The World Food Program has warned of a looming humanitarian crisis in Afghanistan.
+The WHO has warned of a looming humanitarian crisis in Afghanistan.
 Food prices have skyrocketed, and families are selling basic household belongings on the roadside to try to scrape together money for food.

 Russian officials have been in talks with the United States, Pakistan, India, China, Iran and Central Asia to press for negotiations involving all of Afghanistan’s ethnic and political forces with the aim of forming a government and stabilizing the country.

-Russia sees the main forms of leverage over the Taliban to be the prospect of international recognition and support.
+Russia considers the main forms of leverage over the Taliban to be the prospect of international recognition and support.
 But Western governments are in no hurry to recognize a Taliban government.

-Russian Foreign Minister Sergei Lavrov said last week that the foreign ministers of the United States, Russia, China and Pakistan — a group it calls the Extended Troika — had agreed to work together to help reach a political agreement on a new inclusive government.
+Russian Foreign Minister Sergei Lavrov said last week that the foreign ministers of the United States, Russia, China and Pakistan — a group Russia calls the Extended Troika — had agreed to work together to help reach a political agreement on a new inclusive government.

-But Krivosheyev, the analyst, said there was nothing to suggest Russia would convince the Taliban to form an inclusive government, nor was it clear the Taliban would be able to contain terrorism or drug trafficking.
+But Krivosheyev, the analyst, said there was nothing to suggest Russia would persuade the Taliban to form an inclusive government, nor was it clear that the Taliban would be able to contain terrorism or drug trafficking.

-Russian officials, including the ambassador to Afghanistan Dmitry Zhirnov, have repeatedly praised the Taliban since its takeover for guaranteeing the security of its diplomats.
+Russian officials, including Ambassador to Afghanistan Dmitry Zhirnov, have repeatedly praised the Taliban since its takeover for guaranteeing the security of diplomats.
 Zhirnov met Taliban officials last week and told Russian media that they had invited Russia to invest in Afghanistan, including in the extraction of its rich mineral deposits.

-But pro-Kremlin Moskovksy Komsomolets newspaper Thursday cautioned against rushing to recognize the Taliban in an article by columnist Mikhail Rostovsky, headlined “In bed with the Taliban.”
+But the pro-Kremlin Moskovsky Komsomolets newspaper cautioned Thursday against rushing to recognize the Taliban in an article by columnist Mikhail Rostovsky, headlined “In bed with the Taliban.”

-“So far no one in the international community has recognized the Taliban as the ‘legitimate authorities of Afghanistan,” the article read.
+“So far no one in the international community has recognized the Taliban as the legitimate authorities of Afghanistan,” the article read.
 “The Taliban may create a stable political regime in Kabul, or it may not.
 The Taliban may prove that their newfound ‘moderation’ is no short-term PR stunt, or it may not.
 The Taliban may keep its promise not to turn Afghanistan into a playground for dangerous international terrorist organizations who threaten Russia too, or it might not."

-Russia has ruled out any military involvement in the future.
-Russia currently has around 500 troops carrying out military exercises with Tajikistan on the Afghan border, designed to send a message it will not tolerate any spillover of Islamist extremists from Afghanistan.
+Russia has ruled out any military involvement.
+Russia has about 500 troops carrying out military exercises with Tajikistan on the Afghan border, designed to send a message that it will not tolerate any spillover of Islamist extremists from Afghanistan.

 Reis Thebault in Brussels contributed to this report.